-The periodic reports are generated automatically by the DMS at specified times, with the exception of the FM15 and TO15, which require manual initiation of their printing through a TTY command.
-For further details, refer to Chapter 8, "ACD TTY commands, queries, and reports."
+The periodic reports are generated automatically by the DMS switch at specified times, with the exception of the FM15 and TO15, which require manual initiation of their printing through a TTY command.
+For further details, refer to the chapter "ACD TTY commands, queries, and reports" later in this document.